 In this activity, students learn more about specialization and explore what this means in a world (or universe) of free trade.

 2.1 Hands-on exercise

 To find the opportunity cost for one product compared with another, look at the two numbers as a ratio or fraction.
-Then reduce the fraction to 1 on the side of that product.
+Then simplify the ratio or fraction to 1 on the side of that product.

 Do the following scenario as a class, using the white board:

-Earth can produce 8 crates of vegetables in one day or 4 crates of wood (as a fraction, 8/4).
+Earth can produce 8 crates of vegetables in one day or 4 crates of wood (as a ratio, 8:4).

 - What is the opportunity cost of 1 crate of wood?

 - 2 crates of vegetables

 - What is the opportunity cost for 1 crate of vegetables?